Memorials Around the Chicago Southland

 Going south onto Interstate 57 and then east onto the Lincoln Highway we head into Matteson.
 Near the intersection of Locust and 215th Streets, the Allemong Memorial Bell is dedicated to the late Matteson Village President Frank Allemong.
 The bell is the original village hall bell.

-To the northeast of Tinley Park is the location of the next memorial, Oak Forest.
+To the north of Oak Forest is the location of the next memorial, Oak Forest.
 Located outside Oak Forest City Hall, the Oak Forest Veterans Memorial features a steel, five point star that represents the branches of military service.
 The star is slanted to create the impression that it fell from the sky, and represents all those who have fallen in action.
 The memorial also includes commemorative headstones of the first seven Oak Forest residents who died in World War II.

 Heading west we arrive in Orland Park.
 At the Village of Orland Park we find the Village of Orland Park Veterans Memorial, Ara Pace – Place of Peace designed by Virginia Ferrari and debuted in 1995.
 Heading North into Palos Park you can see the Village of Palos Park VFW Memorial and Blue Star Marker located at Village Green off of 123rd Street.
 We continue north into Palos Heights.
 The Palos Heights Veterans Memorial is dedicated to those Americans who died in the quest for Freedom from the Revolutionary War to the Vietnam War.